matt-42/lithium/README.md

 ### [li::symbol](https://github.com/matt-42/lithium/tree/master/libraries/symbol)

 The root of the lithium project.
+Used by all other libraries.
+You probably will not use this library directly but you can check the code if you want to know what is inside the s:: namespace.

 ## Installation / Supported compilers